-The chief academic officer at Walden University along with faculty across programs have designated the 7th edition of the Publication Manual of the American Psychological Association for style and citation matters starting summer term in 2020.
+The chief academic officer at Walden University along with faculty across programs have designated the 7th edition of the Publication Manual of the American Psychological Association for style and citation matters.
 This style guide is comprehensive and focused on preparing a document for coursework and publication.

 Walden University is an inclusive institution that serves a diverse population of students.
 Committed to broadening the university’s understanding of inclusivity and diversity, Walden accepts gender-neutral pronouns in student writing.
 This practice acknowledges APA’s endorsement of the singular "they" and embraces alternative pronouns currently in circulation (e.g., the nominatives xe, ve, ze/zir, ey, and zhe and their associated derivations).
 Walden recognizes that discussion around gender identity is ongoing.
 As such, the university will accept any pronoun in student writing so long as evidence can be provided that it is accepted as a respectful term by the community it represents.